 - Thuja Green Giant.

-How tall can trees grow in containers?
+How tall can trees grow in pots?

 There are many different types of container-grown trees, and just because you grow trees in pots doesn’t mean your tree won’t get very tall.
 In fact, a well-cared-for tree can grow naturally to reach its full height potential.

-Though growing trees in a container can limit its growth.
+Though growing trees in a container can limit their growth.
 As the roots grow they will run out of space and become root-bound or ‘pot bound’.
 This will stunt the tree’s growth to a certain extent.

 Another technique is root pruning.
 This is usually done to limit the mature size of your tree and produce smaller trees.
-For root pruning, gently pull the plant out of the soil and use a sharp knife to trim the roots and replace in the existing pot.
+For root pruning, gently pull the plant out of the soil and use a sharp knife to trim the roots and replace them in the existing pot.

 If you are after a tall tree, large pots are said to encourage up to 40% more growth!
 So, it’s important to choose a container that is able to accommodate both the growing tree and its tree roots.